1998–99 Manchester United F.C. season: Attempted takeover by BSkyB

-Formation of Shareholders United
+Reaction from supporters

 When BSkyB publicised their intentions to take over Manchester United, supporters reacted angrily to the news.
 Many felt the club's traditions, built on a loyal fanbase and the attractive football played under Matt Busby and now Alex Ferguson would be tarnished.
-United were no longer an independent entity, and major decisions affecting the club looked increasingly likely to be taken on the other side of the globe.
+United were no longer an independent entity, and major decisions affecting the club looked increasingly likely to be taken outside of the United Kingdom.
 As a means of rallying supporters to get behind their cause, awareness campaigns against the takeover were launched.
-Red Issue issued pamphlets to fans and demonstrations in and around Old Trafford took place before the match against Charlton Athletic on 9 September.
-Football fans across the United Kingdom also lent support by lobbying their local MPs into passing a legislation, preventing further sport takeovers in the future.
+Red Issue issued pamphlets to fans.
+Demonstrations in and around Old Trafford took place before the match against Charlton Athletic on 9 September.
+Football fans across the UK also lent support by lobbying their local Member of Parliament into passing a legislation, preventing further sport takeovers in the future.

-Perhaps the significance of the protests was the formation of Shareholders United Against Murdoch, more commonly known as Manchester United Supporters' Trust today, by journalist Michael Crick.
-Working alongside IMUSA (Independent Manchester United Supporters Association), their joint aim was to seek for the merger to be referred by the Secretary of State for Trade and Industry to the Monopolies and Mergers Commission.
-Both groups therefore submitted papers to the Office of Fair Trading, stressing the importance of why the merger should not be carried out.
-IMUSA in particular argued that BSkyB's main intention was not that of United's but their already dominant position.
+Murdoch's bid led the formation of Shareholders United Against Murdoch, more commonly known as Manchester United Supporters' Trust today.
+Working alongside Independent Manchester United Supporters Association (IMUSA), they sought for the merger to be referred by the Secretary of State for Trade and Industry to the Monopolies and Mergers Commission.
+Both groups therefore submitted papers to the Office of Fair Trading, arguing the merger should not be carried out.
+IMUSA argued that BSkyB's main intention was to strengthen their already dominant position and not that of United.
 Sky Television's relevant market was premium subscription channels and by buying an established Premier League team when they already had rights to the division was purely for financial gain.
-Moreover, Manchester United's market was on the pitch and an acquisition by a media organisation – particularly one run by Murdoch – may create detrimental damage to the sport in the long term.
+Moreover, Manchester United's market was on the pitch and an acquisition by a media organisation – particularly one run by Murdoch – may damage the sport in the long term.

-Bowing down to public pressure, the trade secretary Peter Mandelson referred the deal to the Monopolies and Mergers Commission in October 1998.
-The report, finalised in April 1999, found that BSkyB acted selfishly and blocked the broadcaster's bid.

-Figures announced during the season named Manchester United as the richest in world football, with a turnover of £88 million for 1996–97, 50% more than Barcelona in second place at £59 million.